Trend Watch: Creative 3D Printing in Poland

 #technology & innovation

-Although structures such as ears have been created from living human tissue using 3-D printers (spooky, but yes…), this is not one of them.
+Although structures such as ears have been created from living human tissue using 3D printers (spooky, but yes…), this is not one of them.
 This artificial organ is a replica of the human heart made from non-living materials like silicon and rubber, having been designed for medical research by scientists from the Silesian University of Technology and Warsaw’s Military University of Technology.

-Copies of this life-like model are being used to develop innovative measurement methods involving augmented reality and artificial neural networks that would otherwise be overwhelmingly difficult.
+Copies of this lifelike model are being used to develop innovative measurement methods involving augmented reality and artificial neural networks which would otherwise be overwhelmingly difficult.
 Printed on a Polish 3D printer known as the Zortrax M200, the heart model is not only extremely precise but also cost-effective.

 Not long ago, the diverse artist Jan Simon had an exhibition at the Centre for Contemporary Art Ujazdowski Castle in Warsaw.
-Heavily interested in the DIY movement, he called the show Home Manufacturing and he proceeded to set up a makeshift lab where for two weeks he experimented with 3D printing and additive manufacturing.
+Heavily interested in the DIY movement, he called the show Home Manufacturing, and he proceeded to set up a makeshift lab where for two weeks he experimented with 3D printing and additive manufacturing.

 A curious new take on the wristwatch, the Jelwek Watch is a wooden timepiece made using additive printing.
-It’s made almost entirely from wood dust and poliactyde, weighs only 45 grams, and catches the eye with its unique naturalistic style.
-It’s designed by Jelwek, a company based in the city of Rzeszów offering comprehensive 3D printing services with ties to the local University of Technology.
+It’s made almost entirely from wood dust and polilactyde, weighs only 45 grams, and catches the eye with its unique naturalistic style.
+It’s designed by Jelwek, a company based in the city of Rzeszów offering comprehensive 3D printing services, with ties to the local University of Technology.

-Curiously, Światowid was created by SatRevolution, a firm based in Wrocław founded by people with experience in… mobile games development.
-Although this may sound like a joke, the company definitely isn’t one: they’ve already chosen who’ll take their device into space and to keep costs low, they plan to use mobile phone electronics in the two further nanosatellites that are to accompany Światowid into the upper reaches.
+Curiously, Światowid was created by SatRevolution, a firm based in Wrocław founded by people with experience in… mobile gaming development.
+Although this may sound like a joke, the company definitely isn’t one: by 2018, they had planned how the device would get to space and to use mobile phone electronics in the two further nanosatellites which accompanied Światowid into the upper reaches.

 What better way to get the little ones interested in 3D printing than to show them it can be used to make toys?
-The folks at Warsaw-based additive manufacturing company Monkeyfab surely asked themselves that question before they created Little Builders.
+The folks at Warsaw-based additive manufacturing company MonkeyFab surely asked themselves that question before they created Little Builders.
 This set of models for 3D printing lets you fabricate parts that can be assembled into three different toy trucks.

 art & technology